E-r-1-c/networking-labs/04-network-security/03-secure-remote-management/README.md

 This means:

 - Remote users authenticate with the local username database
-- SSH is allowed
+- SSH connections are accepted
-- Telnet is blocked
+- Telnet connections are rejected

 ---